EndaMagennis/tuatha_transport/README.md

 - [Stack Overflow](https://stackoverflow.com/) was used for some troubleshooting and implementation.
 - [Pexels](https://www.pexels.com/) was used to source many of the images.
 - [Google Images](https://www.google.com/imghp?hl=EN) was used to source some of the images.
+- [Lightworks](https://lwks.com/) was used to edit videos.
+- [Microsost Clipchamp](https://app.clipchamp.com/login) was used to create GIFs.

 ---
 ## Design